Bugsy Siegel

 One of my favorite restaurants in Vegas is at Mandalay Bay, Hubert Keller's Fleur.
 One of the most absurdly extravagant options is a $5000 burger constructed with Kobe Beef, foie gras and truffles, plus 1995 bottle of Petrus (worth about $2500 according to this article: http://blogs.wsj.com/speakeasy/2011/01/08/is-this-burger-worth-5000/).
 That's just crazy!

-What was the raciest sculpture you ever made?I'd say you're about 50/50.
+Has anyone ever found anything gross in their food on your watch?I'd say you're about 50/50.
 While typically in an LV casino most of the money is made on slots, but some of the biggest gamblers are table games players.
 Slot machines are great because they don't complain, and casinos know exactly what you put in and take out of them.
 They are generally extremely reliable.
 Table games are less reliable - you have to estimate how much someone is gambling, and estimate how much they won/lost with you.
 I would say that if anything is a "courtesy" the closest thing would be poker tables, which don't really make much money for the casino and take up a lot of space, but draw gamblers who hopefully play other things.

 -OR-